kataw/kataw/README.md

  kataw.createIdentifier(/* text */ 'hello', /* rawText */ 'hello', /* start */ 1,  /* end */ 5)
 ```

 Some CST nodes needes additional info.
-This can be set using the `Kataw.NodeFlags` like
+This can be set using the `Kataw.NodeFlags`.
-this `node | kataw.NodeFlags.IsStatement`.

-**Note** This flag can be set on every CST node and every CST keyword nodes.
+**Note** This bitwise masks can be set on every CST node and CST keyword node.

 ```ts
  // creates an string literal